tigase/tigase-server/src/main/restructured/Tigase_Admistration/Tigase_User_Guide/User_Guide.rst

 Tigase User Guide
 ===================

-.. include:: Introduction.rst
+.. include:: Introduction.inc
-.. include:: How_to_Use.rst
+.. include:: How_to_Use.inc
-.. include:: Configuration_Instructions.rst
+.. include:: Configuration_Instructions.inc